Infinite Paths to Infinite Reality

-Infinite Paths to Infinite Reality: Sri Ramakrishna & Cross-Cultural Philosophy of Religion is a book by Ayon Maharaj on Sri Ramakrishna and the philosophy of religion.
+Infinite Paths to Infinite Reality: Sri Ramakrishna & Cross-Cultural Philosophy of Religion is a book by Ayon Maharaj, also known as Swami Medhananda on Sri Ramakrishna and the philosophy of religion.

 The book was published in the US and UK in 2018 in hardcover.
 An Indian hardcover edition was published in 2019.
 The book has been reviewed in professional and popular journals, and in 2021 was the focus of a fourteen-article book symposium in the International Journal of Hindu Studies.

 The book's author holds a doctorate in philosophy from the University of California, Berkeley.
 At the time of the book's original publication, the author was known as Ayon Maharaj, was a professor at Ramakrishna Mission Vivekananda University, and was a monk-in-training.
 He subsequently became a fully ordained monk with the name Swami Medhananda.
 He explained in his 2021 book symposium reply that "Prior to 2010, I published under my premonastic name 'Ayon Roy.'
 Since joining the Ramakrishna Order in 2010, I have published under the name 'Ayon Maharaj.'
 In February 2020, I was ordained into Sannyāsa and given the name 'Swami Medhananda,' so I am now publishing under my new name."